-As mention above millions of dollars are on the line, so here is a step by step guide (Reddit user flowers4charlie) on how to get highest possible share of money from each heist in GTA V. BEWARE guys possible spoilers ahead, read at you own RISK.
+As mention above millions of dollars are on the line, so here is a step by step guide (Reddit user flowers4charlie) on how to get a highest possible share of money from each heist in GTA V. BEWARE guys possible spoilers ahead, read at you own RISK.

-This is what Reddit user flowers4charlie has to say about his guide: I did some testing via mission replays to see how much money I could get for each individual heist, and decided to make a guide for it.
+This is what Reddit user flowers4charlie has to say about his guide: I did some testing via mission replays to see how much money I could get for each individual heist and decided to make a guide for it.
 I've marked the description of each heist with spoiler tags, so people who haven't completed those heists, or don't want to know what they are until they are able to do them won't have them spoiled.
 I've also included an imgur link to an awesome low-quality picture of each 'heist passed' screen.
-If you have any corrections for me, or catch anything I missed, please let me know!
+If you have any corrections for me or catch anything I missed, please let me know!
 Now, on to the heists: